CausticLang/CausticLexer/README.md

 The `nodes` module provides the nodes themselves, and allows manually building grammar by supplying nodes

+The `serialize` module provides functions for serializing and deserializing nodes

 # The `.cag` specification

 ## Pragmas